Aeron Greyjoy

 Jump to: navigation, search

-Aeron Greyjoy by Amoka©
+Aeron Greyjoy by Amok©

-Aeron Greyjoy by Amoka©
+Aeron Greyjoy by Amok©

 Allegiance House Greyjoy

-Culture Ironmen
+Culture ironborn

 Appearance and Character

-Aeron is tall and thin with fierce black eyes and a beak of a nose.[1]
-He garbs himself in roughspun robes dyed in the green, grey, and blue of the Drowned God.
-He never cuts his hair, that falls to his waist and he weaves seaweed into it.[2]
-See also this collection of images.
-He carries a waterskin filled with seawater, which he uses to bless those who desire it.
+The Damphair garbs himself in roughspun wool robes dyed in the green, grey, and blue of the Drowned God.[7]
+When drowning his acolytes, he wears only a sealskin clout to cover his privates.[7]
+He carries a waterskin filled with seawater, which he uses to bless those who desire it.[3]

 History

-During his brother Balon's rebellion, Aeron joined with Victarion and Euron in raiding the coasts.
-Aeron nearly drowned when his ship was sunk off the coast of Fair Isle, when the Ironborn fleet was caught in a trap set by the Master of Ships, Lord Stannis Baratheon.
+During Greyjoy's Rebellion, Aeron joined his brothers Victarion and Euron in raiding the coasts.
+Aeron nearly drowned when Golden Storm was sunk by the war galley Fury during the sea battle off Fair Isle, when the ironborn fleet was caught in a trap set by the master of ships, Lord Stannis Baratheon.
 Aeron was initially believed to be lost at sea, but he washed ashore and was discovered by local fishermen, who led him to Lannisport in chains.
-He spent the rest of the rebellion as a prisoner of the Lannisters, but he was later returned to the Iron Islands.
-He came back a changed man.
-Due to his near-death experience he underwent a spiritual reawakening, and dedicated himself to the worship of the Drowned God.
-He became hard, humorless, and ascetic, living as a hermit on the beach, spreading the word of their god, and became known primarily by his new name, Damphair.
-Fellow holy men, called Drowned Men, do his bidding without question, and he is greatly respected by the Ironborn in general.[2]
+Aeron spent the rest of the rebellion as a prisoner of the Lannisters, but he was later returned to the Iron Islands.
+Aeron held pissing contests with "lions, boars, and chickens" while in captivity.[7]

 Recent Events